kamathhrishi/kamathhrishi1.github.io/_posts/2020-06-19-Bethealgorithm.md

 <p style="text-align:justify">Some images do have certain attributes that are labelled as a single class but could possibly attributed to several classes.
 In the above images,the first image is labelled as a train station but has features that it suitable for being a part of mall or church.
 The second has a roof and clock that make it seem more like a trainstation but belongs to staircase class.
 The third has the finish , lightning and shops akin to a mall but is labelled as staircase.</p>
 <h2>Relating Inference Results</h2>

-<p style="text-align:justify">Further, I would like to share some observations I noticed after I trained a Alexnet on the training data.
+<p style="text-align:justify">Further, I would like to share some observations I noticed after I trained a Alexnet[3] on the training data.
 The inference was stricly performed on the test data.</p>

 <h2>Color and Texture</h2>